Arronk/My-Coding-Journey/LogR2.md

 Javascript for Web Developers 3rd Edition on the Plane.
 Seems a bit out of date but i'm sure there is still plenty in there that I can learn.

+## Day 16: 02.08.2018

+### Progress: Started on recover.c

+Built the basic setup for recover.c so that it passes the initial checks with check50.
+Now I just need to do the hard part and build out the guts of of the program!